iclr-blogposts/2025/_posts/2025-04-28-lost-in-prediction.md

 <br>

-*This blogpost extends the technical experiments presented in our paper <d-footnote>Link will be added upon acceptance.</d-footnote>, delving deeper into broader aspects that naturally in a paper can only receive a shorter discussion as it primarily presents the technical results.
+*This blogpost extends the technical experiments presented in our paper <d-cite key="gueta2024can"></cite>, delving deeper into broader aspects that naturally in a paper can only receive a shorter discussion as it primarily presents the technical results.
 We invite you to read the paper for comprehensive background and detailed experiments.*